Thomas-Basham/trout-tracker-wa-backend/web_scraper/README.md

 ## Introduction

-The Scraper folder houses the scripts responsible for scraping data from the WDFW website and transforming it for use in Trout Tracker WA.
+The Scraper folder houses the scripts responsible for scraping data from the WDFW website and transforming it for use.

 ### Getting Started